-If we happen to receive a complaint about a visitor brought along to a meeting, you may be asked not to bring them along again.
+If we happen to receive a complaint about a visitor you brought along to a meeting which is upheld, this may impact your membership.
 If someone is a ‘frequent visitor’ who is actually eligible to be a member, we will request that they join as a member and pay their subscription, or not to come along to any further meetings as this is not fair to the rest of the members who pay.

 Changes to this policy